gzachariadis/debian-debloat/README.md

 ### Backup and Restore:

 Use Snapshots or Backups: Before making significant changes to your system, consider using tools like Timeshift to create a snapshot.
 This way, if something goes wrong, you can restore your system to a previous state.

-### Packages

-Here's a brief overview of each individual package (optionally) removed from your System and their purpose: